fal-ai/dbt-fal/docsite/docs/fal/orchestrate-dbt-runs/index.md

-# Running Python in a dbt project
+# Run Python in a dbt project

+> ✨ NEW ✨ : If you want to create dbt models head over to the [dbt-fal](/dbt-fal/quickstart) adapter documentation

 fal extends dbt's functionality to run Python scripts before and after dbt models.
 With fal you can interact with dbt models in your Python scripts seamlessly.